theicfire/makefiletutorial/src/index.md

 all:
 	@echo "This prints 'I was set'"
 	@$(one)
-	@echo "This does not print 'I was set' because each command runs in a seperate shell"
+	@echo "This does not print 'I was set' because each command runs in a separate shell"
 	@$(two)
 ```